-- Energy storage for transportation and electric utilities, e.g., lithium ion batteries, metal air batteries, flow batteries
+- Energy storage for transportation and stationary applications, e.g., lithium ion, magnesium, solid state and flow batteries

-- Energy usage efficiency, e.g., microgrids, cooling systems
+- Energy usage efficiency, e.g., smartgrids, cooling systems

-Grant applications will be reviewed and the program managed by scientists and engineers at the Bosch Research and Technology Center (RTC), North America.
-Headquartered in Palo Alto, CA and with offices in Pittsburgh, PA and Cambridge, MA, the Center counts approximately 100 staff, covering a spectrum of research topics ranging from user interaction, software, advanced circuits and wireless systems, to energy technologies.
-In the energy field in particular, RTC has experts in battery materials and cells, solar cells, combustion technologies, thermal technologies, and other areas.
-RTC has already fostered a number of strong university collaborations, and its staff are active members of the global scientific community.
+Grants are reviewed and managed by scientists and engineers at the Bosch Research and Technology Center (RTC), North America.
+With a staff of approximately 250, RTC is headquartered in Palo Alto, CA, with offices in Pittsburgh, PA and Cambridge, MA.
+The center covers a wide spectrum of research topics ranging from user interaction, software, advanced circuits and wireless systems, to energy technologies.
+In the energy field in particular, RTC has experts in battery materials and cells, combustion technologies, control systems, and other areas.
+Throughout its seventeen years of existence, RTC has fostered many collaborations with top U.S. universities, and its researchers are active members of the global scientific community grant program.